PEtab-dev/PEtab/doc/documentation_data_format.rst

 - ``noiseParameters`` [NUMERIC, STRING OR NULL, OPTIONAL]

-  The measurement standard deviation or ``NaN`` if the corresponding sigma is a model parameter.
+  The measurement standard deviation or empty if the corresponding sigma is a model parameter.

   Numeric values or parameter names are allowed.
 Same rules apply as for